-The black and white photographs were as technically perfect as the photographs of Ansel Adam’s and Yamahata’s message was loud and clear: We can’t have the pristine wilderness evoked in Adam’s images if we are going to pursue Nuclear Annihilation.
+The black and white photographs were as technically perfect as any of the photographs of Ansel Adams and Yamahata’s message was loud and clear: We can’t have the pristine wilderness evoked in Adams’ images if we are going to pursue Nuclear Annihilation.

-Yosuke Yamahata was born on August 6, 1917—28 years to the day that Hiroshima was bombed.
-He died on April 18, 1966—24 years to the day that General Jimmy Doolittle led the bombing raid on Tokyo.
+Yosuke Yamahata was born on August 6, 1917—28 years to the day before Hiroshima was bombed.
+He died on April 18, 1966—24 years to the day after General Jimmy Doolittle led the bombing raid on Tokyo.

 If the statement that “There are no coincidences in life” is true, then Yosuke Yamahata was the right man, at the right time, to preserve History for Mankind.
 That act alone, probably cost him his life.
 Yamahata was diagnosed with terminal cancer in his duodenum, most likely caused from radiation exposure in Nagasaki.

 We live and we learn (if we are lucky).